Updated: April 7, 2021

 - President Biden’s executive order states if traveling to the US including territories from a foreign country a Covid negative test is required within 3 days of travel.

-- The new CDC COVID-19 travel requirements DO NOT apply to persons traveling directly from the US Virgin Islands to the US mainland (nor does President Biden’s executive order because the US Virgin islands is NOT a foreign country.
+- The CDC COVID-19 travel requirements DO NOT apply to persons traveling directly from the US Virgin Islands to the US mainland (nor does President Biden’s executive order because the US Virgin islands is NOT a foreign country.
 However, you should check with the state travel restrictions for your destination.)

 - Certification from USVI Travel Portal (printed or digital) … you will be denied boarding without this.